 If a candidate's extenuating circumstances application has been approved before the examination, the candidate should not attempt the examination.
-If a candidate is absent from an examination due to valid, accepted extenuating circumstances, the candidate shall not be counted as 'in attendance' for this exam.

 If a candidate has submitted an extenuating circumstances application but has not received an approval before the examination, the candidate can either attend the examination or not.
-If the candidate attends the examination, the candidate therefore automatically declare him/herself 'fit to sit', and the mark awarded is deemed an accurate reflection of their performances.
+If the candidate attends the examination, the candidate therefore automatically declare themselves 'fit to sit', and the mark awarded is deemed an accurate reflection of their performance.
 Extenuating circumstances claims cannot be considered in these circumstances, and shall be automatically dismissed.
 In such circumstances, candidates are advised to refer to the RCOG Examinations Appeals policy.
-If the candidate is absent from the examination, his/her extenuating circumstances application will be considered by RCOG Extenuating Circumstances Panel.
+If the candidate is absent from the examination, their extenuating circumstances application will be reviewed by the RCOG Examination Department .
 However, that does not mean the application will be definitely approved.
-If the application cannot meet the extenuating circumstances criteria documented in this policy, the candidate will be marked as 'absent from the examination', and his/her next attendance will be deemed as a resit.
+The decision still depends on the application meeting the extenuating circumstances criteria outlined above.

 If a candidate falls ill (or in other extenuating circumstances) during the time near to the examination but does not have enough time to prepare and submit extenuating circumstances application before the examination, the candidate can be absent from the exam and submit the application with five working days after the examination takes place.

-If a candidate falls ill during the course of an examination, the Invigilator shall record the event in the Invigilator's Report, which shall be sent to the RCOG Extenuating Circumstances Panel.
+If a candidate falls ill during the course of an examination and is unable to complete the examination, the Invigilator shall record a case report, which shall be sent to the RCOG Examinations Department following the exam.
 Candidates who fall ill during the course of an examination should submit claims for extenuating circumstances, with documentary medical evidence, in the same manner as any other claim if they wish to receive special consideration.
 Such claims shall only be accepted if the candidate was fit to sit on entering the examination venue, but for unforeseen reasons (for example, became seriously ill) during the examination.